iron-software/IronPdf.Examples/tutorials/vb-net-pdf/README.md

-# Tutorial on Creating PDFs with VB.NET
+# VB.NET PDF Creation: A Comprehensive Guide

 ***Based on <https://ironpdf.com/tutorials/vb-net-pdf/>***

-Follow this comprehensive guide to learn how to generate and modify PDF documents using VB.NET.
-The methods outlined here are applicable across various types of applications including **ASP.NET web applications**, **console applications**, **Windows Services**, and **desktop applications**.
-This tutorial is designed for projects targeting either .NET Framework 4 or .NET Core 2.
-To get started, you'll require a Visual Basic .NET development setup such as Microsoft Visual Studio Community.
+This guide will systematically show you the process for creating and modifying PDF documents using VB.NET.
+The methods discussed are applicable to **ASP.NET web applications**, **console applications**, **Windows Services**, and **desktop applications** alike.
+We'll focus on using VB.NET to develop PDF projects that are compatible with both .NET Framework 4 and .NET Core 2.
+To get started, you'll require only a Visual Basic .NET development environment, such as Microsoft Visual Studio Community.

 <hr class="separator">
 <p class="main-content__segment-title">Overview</p>